 Assigning leaders to specific business units ensures proper articulation of the reorg plan.
 Leaders who work closely with heads of business units confirm that each unit understands how the reorg will benefit them and that questions and concerns can be addressed.

 Even though the chains of command change throughout the organization, individual

 employees will tend to work the same way they did prior to the change.
 Employees fail to see the new lines of command and will revert to old tendencies, as they had become comfortable working with certain employees.

 Bâton Global has found that employees are more engaged in executing the reorganization when they understand how it will benefit them.
 Employees don’t appreciate the potential return on investment; they have greater appreciation and acceptance if it aligns with their values and personal goals.

 Role assignments during reorganizations should be distributed well in advance of the execution stage.
-If employees understand how their current role will transition, they will provide better focus on current tasks.
-Clarifying roles is also crucial, and it requires articulation of the plan from team leaders, not just by upper level management through emails or memos.
+If employees understand how their current role will transition, they will provide be able to better focus on current tasks.
+Clarifying roles is also crucial, and it requires articulation of the plan from team leaders, not just by upper-level management through emails or memos.